Welcome to the home page of the Cyber-Physical Systems Virtual Organization

 Eleventh Biennial Ptolemy Miniconference will be held on Friday October 16,...

 In the Spotlight

-The Research Directorate of the National Security Agency is pleased to announce the winner of this year's Science of Security (SoS) Best Scientific Cybersecurity Paper Competition.
-Of the 35 papers nominated, one winner and one honorable mention were chosen...
+The Research Directorate of the National Security Agency announced the winner of this year's Science of Security (SoS) Best Scientific Cybersecurity Paper Competition.
+Of the 50 papers nominated, one winner and two honorable mentions were chosen.